A Woman with Purpose: Jung Kwak

 - If you could share a message with your younger self, what would you say?

 “There is nothing that is impossible in life.”
 If you really want something and strive for your best, you can achieve anything.
 It does not matter what kind of work it is, always give 200% or more.
-This was my mom’s motto, and she always stressed it on me.
+This was my mom’s motto, and she always stressed it to me.
 Also don’t be scared to face new challenges, even failures, as all experience will bring valuable lessons in life.

 Women with Purpose